 - F6: Unknown.
 It freezes the game for a few (sometimes infinite) seconds.

 - F7: Switches between three different camera features.
-Each push of F7 key will activate the next camera feature.
-The fourth push of F7 key will deactivate camera features.
+Each push of the F7 key will activate the next camera feature.
+The fourth push of the F7 key will deactivate camera features.

 - Fly Cam: Changes camera position.